Miso Soup - The Way Many People Make It at Home in Japan

-A warm bowl of miso soup is one of the simplest and most comforting parts of a Japanese meal.
-For this version, I use a dashi pack, which makes it easy to make a fragrant, well-balanced broth in just a few minutes.
-It is the kind of soup I often put together for a quick lunch or serve alongside dinner at home.
+Tofu and wakame(seaweed) miso soup is one of the simplest and most comforting dishes in Japanese home cooking.
+For this recipe, I use a dashi pack, which makes it easy to prepare a fragrant, well-balanced broth in just a few minutes.
+This is how many people in Japan make miso soup at home, and it is something I often prepare for a quick lunch or serve alongside dinner.

 Cook: 10min